 I imagine Pearl was none too pleased to receive this last minute cancellation after she had made her way to their meeting place.

 My grandmother and her family had been living at 2730 Kenwood Ave since 1905, about 4 years.
 Her older brother, George owned the house.
 He was a laborer and lived there until illness in 1945 forced him to move to Detroit to live with Albert and Pearl and their family.

 Albert and his brothers lived about 2.5 miles south of Kenwood at 510 Fayette.
 A street car ran straight between them, with only short walks on each end to reach the line.
 When I visited Indianapolis in 2005, the house on Fayette was still standing and looking good.
 2739 Kenwood has been torn down, paved over and was a parking lot.

-You can read the letter my grandfather wrote a year letter where he references this one here.
+You can read the letter my grandfather wrote a year later where he references this one here.